 Our Director of Compliance, Candida Lowry, whose two children graduated from a Philadelphia public charter school, is an educator with a Masters Degree, and a certificate in elementary education in both Pennsylvania and New Jersey.
 Candida has worked with student recruitment, which places talented children into academically demanding independent day and boarding schools.
 As our Director of Compliance she will maintain our high level of expectations for our staff and our school.

 Our Toddler Classroom Assistant, Assetou Sako, spent her formative years in Bamako, Mali.
 She is a Finance Major at Penn State, Abington.
 Ms. Sako was Salutatorian of her graduating class at South Philadelphia High School and has been working as a teacher’s assistant at The Children’s House for two years.
-She plays an integral role in our Montessori community.
-Ms. Sako provides consistent strength and kindness toward those in her care.
+She plays an integral role in our Montessori community, and provides consistent kindness toward those in her care.
 Assetou speaks three languages, including Mandingo, French and English.

 Our Toddler Classroom Assistant, Mary D'Anella-Mercanti, holds her Bachelor's Degree in Women and Gender Studies with a minor in Comparative History from Rutgers University, New Brunswick.
 She began working with young toddlers in high school and finds the companionship of children a delight.